 During the warmer months increased temperatures can be extremely dangerous.
-They can affect the young, elderly and seriously ill.
+They can affect the young, elderly, seriously ill and pets.
 We work with our partners to ensure that these vulnerable groups are adequately supported.

 There are 4 stages to a heatwave as defined by the

 - Level 1 - Normal level: be aware of what to do in a heatwave.